krishaamer/green-filter-research/research/literature/sustainability.md

 -   Empowering people to live a sustainable day

-### Scalable Climate Solutions {#scalable-climate-solutions}

--   What really works on a large scale?

-### Regeneration {#regeneration}

--   @WhatReFiRegenerative2023: What is Reggenerative Finance (ReFi).
--   @regennetworkCommunityDevelopmentCall22 and
-    @regennetworkRegenNetworkInvest2023 regen network
--   @smithOneYearLater2021
--   @KlimaDAO2023 KlimaDAO
--   @PlanetKlimatesLuis Moss.earth

 ### Agroforestry and Permaculture {#agroforestry-and-permaculture}

 -   Food forests for regenerative food systems.